-The term 'honour based crime' covers any criminal offence that is driven by a mistaken desire to protect the cultural or traditional beliefs of a family or community.
+The term 'honour-based crime' covers any criminal offence that is driven by a mistaken desire to protect the cultural or traditional beliefs of a family or community.
 It may or may not involve violence.
 It is carried out in order to restore the honour of the family or community and can include:

-- personal attacks of any kind, including physical and sexual violence. - murder - forced marriage. - forced repatriation (sending someone back to a country from which they originate without their consent) - written or verbal threats or insults - threatening or abusive phone calls, emails and instant messages - Forced Marriage will soon be made a criminal offence.
+- personal attacks of any kind, including physical and sexual violence

+- murder

+- forced marriage

+- written or verbal threats or insults

+- threatening or abusive phone calls, emails and instant messages

+- Forced Marriage is a criminal offence